I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prntfont/ns-prntfont-_printifi32.md

 Specifies the Macintosh line gap for the font.
 The suggested Macintosh interline spacing is equal to <b>fwdMacLineGap</b> + <b>fwdMacAscender</b> âˆ’ <b>fwdMacDescender</b>.

-`fwdMaxCharInc`

-Specifies the maximum character increment of all glyphs in the font.

-`fwdStrikeoutPosition`

-Specifies the suggested displacement of the middle of the strikeout bar from the baseline.

-`fwdStrikeoutSize`

-Specifies the suggested width of the strike-out bar, in font coordinates.

-`fwdSubscriptXOffset`

-Specifies the suggested offset in the baseline direction of the subscript character.
-The offset is with respect to the character origin of the base character.

-`fwdSubscriptXSize`

-Specifies the suggested character width (the size along the baseline direction) of the subscript font.

-`fwdSubscriptYOffset`

-Specifies the suggested offset in the baseline direction of the subscript character.
-The offset is taken from the character origin of the base character.

-`fwdSubscriptYSize`

-Specifies the suggested character height (the size along the ascender direction) of the subscript font.

-`fwdSuperscriptXOffset`

-Specifies the suggested offset in the baseline direction of the superscript character.
-The offset is taken from the character origin of the base character.

-`fwdSuperscriptXSize`

-Specifies the suggested character width (the size along the baseline direction) of the superscript font.

-`fwdSuperscriptYOffset`

-Specifies the suggested offset in the baseline direction of the superscript character.
-The offset is taken from the character origin of the base character.

-`fwdSuperscriptYSize`

-Specifies the suggested character height (the size along the ascender direction) of the superscript font.

 `fwdTypoAscender`

 Specifies the typographic ascender value for the font.